-Prereq: "C" or higher in HAW 102.
+Prereg: "C" or higher in HAW 102.
 Comments: The laboratory is part of the

 Description: This first half of an intermediate course in Hawaiian further develops skills in listening, speaking, reading, and writing the Hawaiian language.
-F
+F, S

-HAW 202 - Intermediate Hawaiian II
+HAW 202 - Intermediate Hawaiian

-Prereq: "C" or higher in HAW 201.
-Comments: The laboratory is part of the
+Prereg: "C" or higher in HAW 201.

 Description: This second half of an intermediate course in Hawaiian is the continued development of listening, speaking, reading, and writing the Hawaiian language.
-S
+F, S